-Focus in iOS 15 lets you get rid of distractions — here's how to set it up
+Get rid of distractions with Focus in iOS 15

 - Tap Focus.

-- Under Turn on Automatically, tap the blue plus above Smart Activation.
+- Under Turn on Automatically, tap Add Schedule or Automation under Smart Activation.

 - Select whether you want to create an automation to turn the Focus on at a select Time, Location, or when you open a specific App.